obidea/semantika-musicbrainz/README.md

   and ended = false
 ```

+* The dataset is released following the parent license which is under the Creative Commons [Attribution-NonCommercial-ShareAlike 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/).

-3. Notice that in the mapping files there are some mappings enclosed by comment signs.
-These ignored mappings have no support by the current implementation.
-They are now in my TODO list.
+* Notice that some mappings are enclosed by comment signs.
+These mappings have been disabled due to system limitations.
+I have put them in my TODO list.

-4. All the mappings have performed using the provided dataset and all passed the run.
+* All the mappings have been tested using the provided dataset and all passed the run.
 ```
 area.tml.xml = 627
 artist.tml.xml = 98,486